Skip to contents

 feature_folder

-The absolute path to a directory containing all of the v2 feature files for the dataset.
+The absolute path to a directory containing all of the feature files for the dataset (version can be defined in fea_v).

 hdr_folder